 Opposite you can find an extract from the article, whilst the content written by the local residents is shown in full here if you want to see it.

 Well over four years ago a wind farm consultant knocked on our door to inform us that a massive wind farm was planned in close proximity right in front of our bedroom window.

-We soon learnt that there is no compensation for loss of value or unsaleability of affected properties since the Wind Industry, disgracefully backed by the Department of Energy and Climate Change, claims a Royal Institution of Chartered Surveyors' survey carried out in 2007 at two small wind farms in Cornwall (16 turbines of 57 metres at Bear’s Down wind farm and 11 turbines of 48 metres at St Breock, compared with ‘our’ wind farm of 62 turbines, 146.5 metres high!) proves that there is no adverse impact on the value of properties 'in view of’ wind turbines!
+We soon learnt that there is no compensation for loss of value or unsaleability of affected properties since a flawed and outdated R.I.C.S. survey carried out in 2007 at two small wind farms (16 turbines of 57 metres at Bear’s Down wind farm and 11 turbines of 48 metres at St Breock in North Cornwall, compared with ‘our’ wind farm of 62 turbines, 146.5 metres high!) concluded that house prices are not adversely affected ‘in view of’ wind turbines.